 Level 2: Cluster management

 As long you deal with one container the world is easy.
-As soon as you start to integrate several services and deploy them in a different environments you suddenly start to feel new set level op problems that just arise with the nature of distributed applications.
+As soon as you start to integrate several services and deploy them in different environments you suddenly start to feel a new set of problems that just arise with the nature of distributed applications.

 - Service Discovery / Service Registration